In order to run a dividend calculation, you can either use a dividend calculator, access your broker account, or do this yourself.

 - Calculate dividend payout ratio (DPR), see below

-Note, although the below calulationsd are useful, oftentimes a broker will provide you with these figures & more, under their fundamental analysis section.
+Note, although the below calculations are useful, oftentimes a broker will provide you with these figures & more, under their fundamental analysis section.

 Dividend calculation for DPS

-Dividend per share, is calculated by taking the sum of total dividends, substracting any potential special dividends, then dividend by the total shares outstanding.
+Dividend per share is calculated by taking the sum of total dividends, subtracting any potential special dividends, then dividend by the total shares outstanding.

 The value returned, will give you the dividend amount you can expect to earn per share of that company.